parazeeknova/skyli/.github/README.md

 ### About 🚀

 **SKYLI** is a comprehensive development environment platform designed to provide developers with remote VS Code workspaces accessible from anywhere.
 Built on modern cloud-native technologies, SKYLI offers both **cloud-hosted and local deployment options**, enabling developers to maintain consistent, powerful development environments regardless of their physical device or location.

+By offering both cloud-hosted and local deployment options, SKYLI provides developers with consistent, powerful development environments accessible from anywhere, enhancing productivity and collaboration while simplifying environment management.

-This report outlines the detailed technical architecture, implementation strategy, and deployment models for SKYLI, providing a comprehensive blueprint for development and operation.
+This readme outlines the detailed technical architecture, implementation strategy, and deployment models for SKYLI, providing a comprehensive blueprint for development and operation.

+> [!NOTE]
+> Subject to change in development, I'll build local services first for self-host for now.

 ### Technology Stack Overview ⚙️
 #### Frontend Technologies